blopax/npuzzle/README.md

 ### How to run the program
 You must have python3 installed.
 Run `source set_env.sh`.
 It will crete a virtualenv and install the necessary packages.
+If you would like some music and a 'swap sound' in your visual, put a 'music.mp3' and a 'sound.wav' file in your Downloads folder.

 Run the program as follow: